aluxnimm/outlookcaldavsynchronizer/README.md

 We recommend updating to the latest .Net Framework but the minimal required version is .Net 4.5, which is not supported on Windows XP.
 If you need Outlook CalDav Synchronizer for Windows XP you can download a backport to .Net 4.0 from a forked project [here](https://sourceforge.net/projects/outlookcaldavsynchronizerxp/), thanks to [Salvatore Isaja](https://sourceforge.net/u/salvois/profile/) for the awesome work!

 ### Changelog ###

+#### 2.24.0 ####
+- Released 2017/09/12
+- New features
+	- Add support for RFC7986 per-event color handling, mapping of Outlook category color to COLOR attribute, feature request #76.
+	- Add ProfileType for mail.de.
+	- Add ProfileType for iCloud contacts.
+	- Add support for mapping Distribution Lists to iCloud contact groups.
+	- Use Credentials and Proxy from profile for Weblclient to download photo URL, fixes syncing of contact photos for iCloud and others, feature request #71.
+	- Add general option to a) Log all entity synchroniaztion reports and b) to include entity names in entity synchronization reports.
+-  Bug fixes
+	-  Avoid ArgumentNullException in Nodatime timezone conversions, ticket #674,#677
+	-  Ignore redundant entities in GetTransformedEntities.
+	-  Fix invalid DTSTART in VTIMEZONE, gh issue #210.
+	-  Some code cleanup and refactoring.

 #### 2.23.0 ####
 - Released 2017/08/13